sunmorphy/rafusr/README.md

 ## Hola Mundo!

-I'm [Andika Sultan](https://github.com/rafusr) - a fresh graduate who is learning about android and web development, he also wants to expand his experience in other software development.
+I'm [Andika Sultan](https://github.com/rafusr) - a fresh graduate who is learning about android and web development, I also wants to expand my experience in other software development.

 I currently have an interest in multiplatform development using Flutter